nauam/Courses/docs/administration/cluster/README.md

   See: [Storage Facility](/administration/configuration/storage-facility.md)

 ### Load Balancer
-A loadbalancer allows you to achieve high availability in your QW Control Enterprise installation by routing http traffic across several redundant QW Control Enterprise instances.
+A loadbalancer allows you to achieve high availability in your Rundeck Enterprise installation by routing http traffic across several redundant Rundeck Enterprise instances.

-- Set the `grails.serverURL` parameter of all cluster members (`qwcontrol-config.properties`) with the LB URL.
+- Set the `grails.serverURL` parameter of all cluster members (`rundeck-config.properties`) with the LB URL.

 - Use Sticky session